Beginner Classes: Thursdays, 7:00pm-8:30 p.m.

 NEW TO KENDO

 Classes are taught to a set 10 week curriculum with each week consisting of a new unit covering the lesson for that week.
 The class moves as fast or as slow as the students can manage and class content is adjusted as required.
-The beginning class is taught by Jeff Marsten Jr, a 5th degree black belt who started kendo at 6 years of age and has trained in Japan for extended periods of time.
-There are several other 4th and 5th degree black belt instructors who help to team-teach the beginning class.
+The beginning class is taught by Sean DeBlieck, a 4th degree black belt.
+There are several other black belt instructors who help to team-teach the beginning class.

 You do not need to bring any equipment to your first class.
 Just wear loose fitting clothing appropriate for exercise ( e.g., sweats).
-At the first class, beginners will need to purchase a wooden practice sword (bokken) and, a few classes later, a bamboo practice sword (shinai).
-Beginners must also pay additional equipment fees of $20 for a bokken at the first class and $25 for a shinai at the 4th class.
+At the first class, beginners will need to purchase a wooden practice sword (bokken) and a bamboo practice sword (shinai).
+In addition to class registration fee, beginners must pay equipment fees of $25 for a bokken and $25 for a shinai at the first class.

 Students progress to the point where they are ready to wear protective armor (bogu) and begin fencing with their instructors and fellow students.